Jhgomez/sopes1/Lab/notes.md

 # Class 7
 Was a review of the different components of the project architecture, how should be organized and their role.
 Also we saw how to create a "Instance Template" and "Instance Groups" which is where we can use the elastic feature of the cloud

+# Class 11 (23/12/24)

+## gRPC(Google Remote Procedure Call)
+Uses Protocol Buffers(Protobuf) as its data serialization language.
+Protobug is the interface definition language(IDL) that GRPC uses and is faster thatn JSON and XML.
+It allows to define services and messages in an ".proto" file that is then used to generate the client's and server's code.
+Its compatible with GO, Python, Java C++, Ruby, Node.js, etc. They can communicate between other gRPC services no matter the language they are implemented in as long as they use the same ".proto" file.
+It supports authentication(TLS, OAuth2), load balancing, monitoring(Prometheus) and more.
+Very commonly used in ML and Big Data systems to transmit large data volumes

+### It is based on HTTP/2
+Uses HTTP2 characteristics:

+* Streams multiplexation: Allows to send multiple requests/responses in a singe connection
+* Headers Compression: Reduces transmitted data size
+* Bidirectional Communication(full-duplex): Both, client and server can send data simultaneously

+### Types of Communication
+* Unary RPC: Client makes one request, receives one response(Similar to REST)
+* Server Streaming RPC: Client sends one request, receives a data flow
+* Client Streaming RPC: Client send a data flow, receives one reponse only
+* Bidirectional Streaming RPC: Both, client and server, sends a data flow simultaneously

+Its streammng communications makes it ideal for chat, video streaming and IoT applications, etc.

+You can expose gRPC services as REST endpoints using tools like gRPC-Gateway

+### Limited Browser Compatibility
+Not all browsers support HTTP/2 natively so a additional layer is needed(like gRPC-Web) for it to work on web applications

+### Debugging
+Is more difficult compared to JSON debugging since it is more legible to humans

+### Additional Tools Dependency
+You have to install and configure tools like "protoc" and gRPC plugins to generate code

+## Example
+We created the python code that generates the JSON simulating user inputs and installed Locust using Python which is a framework that simulates client interactions using the JSON we previously generated